ansys/api-eigen-example/doc/source/getting_started/index.rst

 .. _getting_started:

 ***************
-Getting Started
+Getting started
 ***************

 The API Eigen example package is a simple project which intends to show PyAnsys users and developers the differences existing between API REST communication protocol and the well-known gRPC protocol, extensively used through the PyAnsys community.

-This project has multiple language implementations as we will see in this chapter.
+This project has multiple language implementations as it is seen in this document.

 ================================
-API Eigen Example Python Project
+API Eigen Example Python project
 ================================

 To use the API Eigen Example project in its Python version you do not need any specific requirements or